-Under the direction of the General Assembly, VDOE is implementing cost-based payment rates across the publicly-funded system, with the goal of funding providers to meet quality expectations in VQB5.
-Cost estimation models are tools used to understand the relationship between the expense of delivering high-quality early childhood care and education services and available revenues.
-These tools incorporate data and assumptions of the costs incurred by early childhood providers under different program characteristics, such as program location, sponsorship, size, and type; and policy conditions, including health and safety standards and quality expectations.
+The FY 2023-2024 biennial budget also directed VDOE to develop and implement an alternative methodology to estimate the cost of providing high-quality ECCE services in private, community-based settings.
+In response, VDOE worked with state partners and national experts in ECCE financing to develop a cost estimation model.
+VDOE's cost estimation model is a tool to understand the relationship between the expense of delivering high-quality early childhood care and education services and available revenues.
+This model incorporates data and assumptions of the costs incurred by early childhood providers under different program characteristics, such as program location, sponsorship, size, and type; and policy conditions, including health and safety standards and quality expectations.

 Importantly, there are no mandatory costs associated with participating in VQB5 or achieving higher levels of quality.
-VDOE's core assumption is that being able to attract and retain competent and competitive educators is the primary driver of quality and quality improvement.
-A supported, stable workforce is necessary to facilitate strong teacher-child interactions and child-focused, developmentally-appropriate instruction in the classroom.
+A core assumption in VDOE's cost estimation model is that being able to attract and retain competent and competitive educators is the primary driver of quality and quality improvement.
+A supported, stable workforce is necessary to facilitate strong teacherchild interactions and child-focused, developmentally-appropriate instruction in the classroom.
 Research from Virginia's child care sector shows that competitive wages are a primary driver of staff retention, with staff in the lowest wage quartile being twice as likely to turn over in a given year relative to those in the highest wage quartile.
-As such, VDOE's methodologies for setting payment rates in publicly-funded programs account for competitive compensation-defined as salaries prorated against elementary educator salaries-benefits, and instructional supports to meet quality expectations in VQB5.
+As such, VDOE's cost model accounts for competitive compensation-defined as salaries prorated against elementary educator salaries-benefits, and instructional supports to meet quality expectations in VQB5.